 He also encouraged families to learn how to accommodate rehabilitated patients, so that they did not revert to such a habit.

 Universal Treatment Curriculum

-The Ashanti Regional Director of NACOB, Mr Francis Opoku Amoah, said the Universal Treatment Curriculum (name of the training programme) became necessary because it would help train substance use disorders professionals on best practices in treatment and management.
+The Ashanti Regional Director of NACOB, Mr. Francis Opoku Amoah, said the Universal Treatment Curriculum (name of the training programme) became necessary because it would help train substance use disorders professionals on the best practices in the treatment and management.

 He said the capacity-building programme was in agreement with the Colombo Plan launched in 1951 as a cooperative venture for the economic and social advancement of the people of South East Asia which had now been extended to Africa.

-It is the first time the training is being organised outside Accra.
+It is the first time the training is being organised Accra.